Lightning-AI/pytorch-lightning/docs/Trainer/Distributed training.md

 on a subset of the full dataset.

 ##### DistributedDataParallel-2 (ddp2)
-Works like DDP, except each node has a single copy of the model using ALL GPUs on that node.
+Works like DDP, except each node trains a single copy of the model using ALL GPUs on that node.
 Very useful when dealing with negative samples, etc...

 You can toggle between each mode by setting this flag.